rsg98/homebridge-gpio-wpi2/README.md

 1. Install the wiringpi package using `sudo apt-get install wiringpi`
 2. Install Homebridge using `sudo npm install -g homebridge`
-3. Install this plugin `sudo npm install -g homebridge-gpio-wpi2`
+3. Install this plugin `sudo npm install homebridge-gpio-wpi2`
 4. Update your configuration file - see `config-platform-sample.json` in this repo
 5. Make sure your `homebridge` user is in the `gpio` group.